 This format is used to create and deliver surround sound.
 Five speakers and one subwoofer form a 5.1-channel surround sound speaker system.

 The main differences between the two soundbars are the sound quality and performance.
-You will get a much richer sound from 2.1 soundbars.
-Also, it are much more efficient in powering their speakers compared to previous models.
+You will get a much richer sound from the 2.1 soundbars.
+Also, it is much more efficient in powering its speakers compared to previous models.